Grace-TL/MV-Sketch/README.md

 ### Compile and Run the examples
 MV-Sketch is implemented with C++.
-We show how to compile the examples on Ubuntu with g++ and make
+We show how to compile the examples on Ubuntu with g++ and make.

 #### Requirements
 - Ensure __g++__ and __make__ are installed.
+Our experimental platform is equipped with Ubuntu 14.04, g++ 4.8.4 and make 3.81.

-- Ensure the necessary library PcapPlusPlus is installed.
+- Ensure the necessary library libpcap is installed.
-    - You can refer to [PcapPlusPlus Web-site](https://seladb.github.io/PcapPlusPlus-Doc/download.html) to install the library.
+    - It can be installed in most Linux distributions (e.g., apt-get install libpacap-dev in Ubuntu).

 - Specify the pcap files in "iptraces.txt".
-We provide two pcap files [here](https://drive.google.com/file/d/1BXilxUKTK18rZzRcfQIjBWnE1X8QF2B9/view?usp=sharing) for testing.
+We provide two simple pcap files in the traces folder for testing.
 One pcap file is regarded as one epoch in our examples.
 To run the heavy changer example, you need to specify at least two pcap files.

 #### Compile
 - Compile examples with make